-November 5-7, Days 3-5: Séptimo Paraíso Grounds and the Mindo-Milpe and Paseo del Quide EcoRoute Area.
+November 11-13, Days 3-5: Séptimo Paraíso Grounds and the Mindo-Milpe and Paseo del Quide EcoRoute Area.
 The Mindo Valley has become extremely well known over the last decade or so for its incredibly high biodiversity.
 While basing our "operations" out of Séptimo Paraíso, we will spend the next four days examining a wonderful selection of birding sites, exuberant roadside vegetation and forest trails, bird gardens, and forest reserves while searching for many of the nearly 500 species possible here.
 The lush, epiphyte-covered forests with their entangled understories seem to come to life in an instant.
 Bursts of mixed feeding flock activity appear to come from out of the blue!
 We will concentrate on sorting out confusing species and revel in the colorful splendor of this spectacular Neotropical avifauna during these feeding frenzies, trying to "sift" through the gaudy euphonies and tanagers in hopes of identifying some of the more cryptic and secretive denizens.
 We'll have plenty of time to check out the hotel's spectacular hummingbird feeders for some 15 or so species, while on the watch for raptors and parrots flying overhead.
-We will also witness spectacular dawn feeding activity at a variety of areas at varying altitudinal zones.
-We will head out very early one morning for an unforgettable visit to Refugio Paz de las Aves.
-Here we will be accompanied by Angel Paz himself, a local campesino who has created a most spectacular birding experience-starting off with a visit to a conveniently placed blind that overlooks an Andean Cock-of-the-rock lek and continue with what has become "the greatest show," his feeding of up to five species of wild antpittas-Giant, Yellow-breasted, Chestnut-crowned, Moustached, & Ochre-breasted-along with a family of Dark-backed Wood-Quails!
-All of these species are normally extremely difficult to see at best, even with the greatest of luck; but here, Angel does wonders to bring these special birds ridiculously close, calling each individual by name!

-Plate-billed Mountain-Toucan © Paul J. Greenfield
+Plate-billed Mountain-Toucan @ Paul J. Greenfield